The Field vs the Garden: Compelling Book Sheds New Light on Sin and the Devil

 “Faith is a never-ending journey.
 I want people to grow closer to God and not have a reason to stall their progress.
 Many Christians have a myriad of questions – I want to answer a few of them so people can continue their journey with gusto,” he adds.

-‘The Field vs The Garden: Keeping The Enemy Out!’ is due for release on April 15th 2013 available in Paper Back and Kindle through www.amazon.com
+‘The Field vs. The Garden’ is now available in Paper Back through www.amazon.com and www.barnesandnoble.com and electronically on Kindle.

 About the Author: Billy Thompson